mdn/content/files/en-us/web/http/cors/index.md

 ## Examples of access control scenarios

 We present three scenarios that demonstrate how Cross-Origin Resource Sharing works.
-All these examples use {{domxref("XMLHttpRequest")}}, which can make cross-site requests in any supporting browser.
+All these examples use {{domxref("XMLHttpRequest")}}, which can make cross-origin requests in any supporting browser.

 ### Simple requests